-Fish Consumption Advisory
+Fish Consumption Guidelines

 Fish is a lean protein that is a good source of omega-3 fatty acids.
 However, some fish contain chemicals at levels that may be harmful to human health.
-The Indiana Fish Consumption Advisory is a set of recommendations for the consumption of recreationally caught fish from Indiana public waters created by the Indiana State Department of Health, Indiana Department of Environmental Management, and Indiana Department of Natural Resources.
-Commercial fish, which is fish served at restaurants and bought at the grocery store, is not covered in the Fish Consumption Advisory.
+The Indiana Fish Consumption Guidelines are a set of recommendations for the consumption of recreationally caught fish from Indiana public waters created by the Indiana State Department of Health, Indiana Department of Environmental Management, and Indiana Department of Natural Resources.
+Commercial fish, which is fish served at restaurants and bought at the grocery store, is not covered in the Fish Consumption Guidelines.
 More information about the safe consumption of commercial fish can be found at the Commercial Fish link below.

-In 2019, fish consumption advisories were issued for Little Deer Creek and Government Ditch in Cass County and Big Lick Creek and Little Lick Creek in Blackford County guided by Perfluorooctane Sulfonate (PFOS), a PFAS chemical.
+In 2019, fish consumption guidelines were issued for Little Deer Creek and Government Ditch in Cass County and Big Lick Creek and Little Lick Creek in Blackford County guided by Perfluorooctane Sulfonate (PFOS), a PFAS chemical.
 More information on PFAS and fish can be found here and PFAS and health here.